Specialty Crop Block Grant Program

 Grant Information

-The Kentucky Department of Agriculture administers funding received from the SCBGP each year.
-The amount of funding received by KDA is based on specialty crop acreage and production value on an annual basis.
 Projects must enhance the competitiveness of specialty crops in either domestic or foreign markets and must provide a benefit to more than just the applicant.
+Applicants should describe how the project potentially affects and produces measurable outcomes for the specialty crop industry and/or the public rather than a single organization, institutions, or individual.
 Specialty crops include fruits, vegetables, culinary herbs, tree nuts, Christmas trees, dried fruits, horticulture and nursery crops (including floriculture).
 Projects will be evaluated on how well they enhance the competitiveness of Kentucky’s specialty crops, soundness of plan, measurable outcomes, and return on investment.
-Projects may include but are not limited to:
+Based on a recent survey of Kentucky specialty crop industry experts, funding priorities for 2026 grants include:

 DEFINITION OF SPECIALTY CROPS

 "Specialty crops" are defined in law as "fruits and vegetables, tree nuts, dried fruits and horticulture and nursery crops, including floriculture."
 Specialty crops are plants that are intensively cultivated.
 There are many plants that are specialty crops when cultivated, but can also be found in wild populations.
 Wild plants are not considered specialty crops, even though they may be used for the same purpose as cultivated plants.
-Please note that hemp is not considered a "specialty crop."
+Please note that hemp is not considered a "specialty crop".
 For a full list of eligible specialty crops, click here.

 SCOPE & AUTHORITY